stackup-wallet/accessctl/README.md

 ### Policy functions

-The following relates to policies for Authorization.
+These functions relate to Authorization.
 The `policyId` is emitted via events and should be tracked on the application layer.
 For details, see definitions in [IAMValidator.sol](src/IAMValidator.sol) and [Policy.sol](src/Policy.sol).

 ```solidity
 event PolicyAdded(address indexed account, uint120 indexed policyId, Policy p);